del-skillsunion/simple_devops/README.md

 ### Step 6 - Inspect the Pipeline Script

 The pipeline script has been provided by the instructor and you can view the file [here](./.circleci/config.yml).
-This script resides in the GitHub repository that you have forked.
+This script resides in the GitHub repository that you have forked...

 The instructor would explain what the script do in the session.